Med-Tuning: A New Parameter-Efficient Tuning Framework for Medical Volumetric Segmentation: Implementation Details.

-\textbf{Implementation Details.} As shown in Table \ref{table1}, the specific implementation details on BraTS 2019, BraTS 2020, and KiTS 2019 datasets for two baselines are comprehensively illustrated.
+We employ pre-trained weights from two exemplary Transformer-based backbones, Swin Transformer tiny~\cite{liu2021swin} pre-trained on ImageNet-1k and Vision Transformer base version (ViT-B/16)~\cite{dosovitskiy2020vit} pre-trained on ImageNet-21k~\cite{deng2009imagenet}.
+Swin-UNet~\cite{cao2022swin} and ViT~\cite{dosovitskiy2020vit} with UPerNet~\cite{xiao2018unified} decoder (ViT+UPerNet) are chosen as two robust baselines to ensure equitable comparison.
+As shown in \tableref{table1}, the specific implementation details on BraTS 2019, BraTS 2020, and KiTS 2019 datasets for two baselines are comprehensively illustrated.
 On all three benchmark datasets, models are fine-tuned with a batch size of 16 and the Adam optimizer.

 During training, the following data augmentation techniques are applied to BraTS 2019 and BraTS 2020 datasets: (1) random cropping from $240\times240\times155$ to $128\times128\times128$ voxels; (2) random mirror flipping across the axial, coronal and sagittal planes by a probability of 0.5; (3) random intensity shift between [-0.1, 0.1] and scale between [0.9, 1.1]. $L2$ Norm is also applied for regularization with a weight decay rate of $10^{-5}$.
-As for the KiTS 2019 dataset, the employed data augmentations follow as the prior work \citep{isensee2021nnu}.
+As for the KiTS 2019 dataset, the employed data augmentations follow as the prior work \cite{isensee2021nnu}.